-Are You A Good Candidate For Implants: The Essential Guide
+Are You A Good Candidate For Dental Implants In Bethlehem

 Do you have a missing tooth?
 Chances are, the gap it left behind has affected the way you speak and eat, and it might even make you feel self-conscious about your smile.
 The only truly foolproof way to fix this problem is to replace the missing tooth!

-If you’re looking for a more permanent and reliable tooth replacement solution compared to dentures or bridges, you can turn to dental implants!
+If you’re looking for a more permanent and reliable tooth replacement solution compared to dentures or bridges, you can turn to dental implants in Bethlehem!
 These are far more realistic and natural-feeling than dentures, and can even preserve your jawbone – preventing it from disappearing along with the missing tooth.

 But before you begin, you need to know if you’re a good candidate for dental implants in the first place.
 Find out what makes a good candidate, and learn more about dental implants, in this guide.